 Manhattan prosecutors rest their Trump Organization case without calling last witness

-Manhattan prosecutors rested their case against the Trump Organization on Monday without calling their last witness — renewing questions about whether the district attorney still has his sights set on Donald Trump.
+NEW YORK — Manhattan prosecutors rested their case against the Trump Organization on Monday without calling their last witness — renewing questions about whether the district attorney still has his sights set on former President Donald Trump.

 Much of the DA’s case against the former president’s family real estate business, which lasted eight days spread out over three weeks, focused on two of its senior executives.
 They were company Controller Jeff McConney and his convicted ex-boss, Chief Financial Officer Allen Weisselberg.